googleapis/google-cloud-node/README.md

   keyFilename: '/path/to/keyfile.json'
 });

-// Reference a topic that has been previously created var topic = pubsub.topic('my-topic');
+// Reference a topic that has been previously created. var topic = pubsub.topic('my-topic');

 // Publish a message to the topic.